Deobandi movement: Afghanistan

-Deobandi Islam is the most popular form of pedagogy in the Pashtun belt on both sides of the Durand Line that separates Afghanistan and Pakistan.
+Deobandi is the most popular Islamic movement in the Pashtun belt on both sides of the Durand Line that separates Afghanistan and Pakistan.
 Moreover, prominent Afghan and Pakistani Taliban leaders have studied in Deobandi seminaries.

 South Africa

 The Deobandi Movement has an international presence today, with its full-fledged manifestation in South Africa, a country where the movement was initiated through the Indian Gujarati merchant class.
-The Islamic education system of the Deobandi movement, as well as the necessary components of social and political organizations such as Tablighi Jamaat, Sufism and Jamiat, are fully functioning effectively in South Africa, as they do in India.
+The Islamic education system of the Deobandi movement, as well as the necessary components of social and political organisations such as the Tablighi Jamat and Jamiatul Ulama South Africa are fully functioning effectively in South Africa, as they do in India.
 Madrasas in South Africa provide Islamic higher education and are now centers for Islamic education for foreigners who are interested in receiving a Deobandi-style education.
 Many of their graduates, especially from Western countries such as the United Kingdom and the United States, are Western students.
-Some of South African madrasas are recognized globally, providing fatwa services.
+Some of South African madrasas are recognised globally, providing fatwa services.
 South Africa is now known for producing exceptional Islamic literature through translation and compilation.
 Similarly, the Tabligh Jamaat is a hub in South Africa that spreads throughout South and East Africa.
-Graduates of South African madrassas spend their time in the path of the Tabligh Jamaat.
-Through the work of several spiritual personalities of the Deobandis, the tradition of Deoband's Tasawwuf (Sufism) has taken root in South Africa.
-Among them are Muhammad Zakariyya al-Kandhlawi, Masihullah Khan, Mahmood Hasan Gangohi and Asad Madni.
-South African Deobandi Muslims have many important and influential educational and socio-political organizations that educate the people and play an important role in religious and social activities.
+Graduates of South African madrassas spend their time in service of the Tablighi Jamaat, among them are Zakariyya Kandhlawi, Masihullah Khan, Mahmood Hasan Gangohi and Asad Madni.
+South African Deobandi Muslims have many important and influential educational and socio-political organisations that educate the people and play an important role in religious and social activities.
 Among them are Jamiatul Ulama South Africa and the Muslim Judicial Council.

 Iran

 Students from various regions, including Sistan and Baluchestan in Iran, attended Deoband, which led to the spread of its founders ideas.
 This movement had a significant impact on some of the new generation of Iranian intellectuals in the late 19th and early 20th centuries.
 After entering Iran, the students of this school continued to expand this thinking and with the formation of missionary groups.
 These thoughts have been strengthened on one hand due to the cultural relationships between the Baloch tribes and on the other hand due to the connection of Sistan and Baluchestan's Iran and India's Hanafi religious leaders in Iran.
 Today, Deobandi thinking is one of the intellectual currents in Sistan and Baluchestan and preaching groups are active in different cities and villages.
 Its playing a crucial role in Iran's political landscape.
-The Deobandis aimed to homogenize religious schools and were opposed to certain popular practices.
-The Naqshbandi order played an important role in the Deobandi school of thought in the Persian-speaking world.
+The Deobandis aimed to homogenise religious schools and were opposed to certain popular practices.
+The Naqshbandi order played an important role for the Deobandi movement in the Persian-speaking world.